The Cassowary Awards feature nine categories.

-In recognition of those who have contributed positively to tourism and the presentation of the Wet Tropics World Heritage Area.
-Nominee contributions include dedication to promoting the Area’s values within and outside of the industry and providing information or interpretive products that benefit the industry.
+In recognition of those who have contributed positively to tourism and the presentation of the Area.
+This category may include the promotion of the Area’s values within and outside of the industry and the provision of information or interpretive products that benefit the industry.
 This includes the contributions of visitor centres.

 CATEGORY 3: Innovation and Research

-Recognising original, inventive and investigative contributions and achievements that have improved or advanced understanding and management of the Wet Tropics World Heritage Area.
-Nominees include those who have carried out innovative research, developed applications or applied GIS or other programmes in new ways to present or manage World Heritage values.
+This category recognises the original, inventive and creative contributions and achievements that have improved or advanced understanding and management of the Area.
+This category includes those who have carried out innovative research, developed applications or applied other programs or technologies in new ways to present or manage World Heritage values.

 CATEGORY 4: Education

-Recognising individuals or groups, such as community-based educators or university and school staff, who go above and beyond their roles to facilitate active learning by imparting exceptional understanding and appreciate of the Wet Tropics World Heritage Area.
-Their work may include developing school programmes, facilitating and supporting research projects or teaching the skills required to contribute to, advocate for and promote awareness for the Area.
+For recognition of individuals or groups, such as community-based educators or university and school staff, who go above and beyond their role to facilitate active learning by imparting exceptional understanding and appreciation of the Area.
+This may include developing school programmes, facilitating and supporting research projects, or teaching the skills required to contribute to, advocate for and promote awareness of the Area.

-Recognising initiatives of Rainforest Aboriginal people throughout the Wet Tropics World Heritage Area, including enterprise development and innovation, commitment to looking after their country, and interpretation and presentation of the cultural and natural values of the Area.
+Recognising Rainforest Aboriginal Peoples’ initiatives throughout the Area, and includes enterprise development and innovation, commitment to looking after their country, and interpretation and presentation of the cultural and natural values of the Area.
 Nominations can include Rainforest Aboriginal People or groups working on country, tourism related enterprises, enterprises that promote livelihoods for Rainforest Aboriginal People, and individuals who contribute to the active participation of Rainforest Aboriginal People in the management of the Area.

 CATEGORY 6: Peter Hitchcock Community Champion Award

-This category recognises those who provide an inspiration to others through their commitment and hard work in advocating for the Wet Tropics World Heritage Area, including championing solutions and raising the profile of issues affecting the Area’s well-being.
+This category recognises those who provide an inspiration to others through their commitment and hard work advocating for the Area, through championing solutions and raising the profile of issues affecting the well-being of the Area.

-Recognising the contributions of local governments, infrastructure service providers and industry in the Wet Tropics region.
-Nominees’ achievements include significant contributions to sustainable land use planning and practices, natural resource management, infrastructure provision and public campaigns in and around the World Heritage Area.
+To recognise the contributions of local government, infrastructure service providers and industry in the Wet Tropics region in the areas of sustainable land use planning and practices, natural resource management, infrastructure provision or public campaigns for the protection of the Area.